-TransLash is a four-episode program that focuses on what it's like to transition and be Trans–particularly a Trans person of color–at a time of social backlash.
-Initially distributed as a docuseries on YouTube and Facebook, TransLash follows the transition story of journalist and host Imara Jones, as well as that of the larger Trans community in the Age of Trump.
+TransLash is a multi-episode, cross-platform project that focuses on what it’s like to transition and be trans–particularly a trans person of color–at a time of social backlash.
+Initially distributed as a docuseries on YouTube and Facebook, TransLash follows the transition story of journalist, host and Soros Equality Fellow Imara Jones, , as well as that of the larger trans community in this moment of heightened visibility, social tension and reckoning with issues of gender identity.
 Each episode for the web series is 12-20 minutes in length.
+Episode 1 premiered August 5, 2018 with Episode 2 doing the same on October 5, 2018.

 TransLash premiered during Netroots Nation to packed national and local audience at the New Orleans LGBTQ Center.
 It has been screened on campuses and locations across the country.
 Episode 1 premiered August 5, 2018, with Episode 2 following on October 5, 2018.